enukeWebDev/finna/README.md

 This project is a fully functioning C-R-U-D application.

-finna - is a gen z term meaning "I am going to" spill the tea - scoop, news, gossip
+finna - is a gen z term meaning "I am going to"<br />
+spill the tea - scoop, news, gossip

 Funtionality of the Application: